SanadAbuShama/RVPad/README.md

 # RVPad
 This is a python project.
-created by mubrak, sanaad, and me.
+created by Mubrak, Sanad, and me.
 This project is about a website that reviews restaurants based on users experience.